curioustorvald/block-panic/README.md

 This minigame is a game where you control the cart to catch the falling blocks and dump them into one of the two conveyors located on left and right end of the track.
 Blocks are falling from three ports on the ceiling.
-Can you keep the production keep going without fail?
+Can you keep the production running without fail?

 ## How to play